MB-Shihab-Aaqil-Ahamed/Robot-Design-and-Competition/README.md

 - Blind Box Challenge

 The physical task presents obstacles such as line maze navigation, precise wall following, and decision-making in the blind box challenge.

+### Line Maze
+Exploration Stage
+In this stage, the robot starts from the white starting square.
+It embarks on a journey to explore the maze, using 90-degree turns at intersections.
+The goal is to reach the white checkpoint square on the opposite side of the maze.
+Once the checkpoint is reached, the exploration stage concludes.

+### Speeding Stage
+Having completed the exploration, the robot employs the gathered data to compute the shortest path back to the starting square.
+The time it takes for the robot to return to the starting square influences its score in this stage.

+### Curved Wall
+The robot leaves the starting square of the maze to follow a curved wall, which is situated to the robot's left.
+The robot must navigate the wall without crossing the red line that marks the boundary.
+A penalty will be incurred if the robot crosses the line.
+The curved wall leads to the entrance of the blind box challenge.

+### Blind Box
+Within the blind box, the robot encounters three openings: an entrance, a wrong exit, and a correct exit.
+The robot's task is to exit through the correct opening and follow a line on the floor to reach the final destination square.
+Collisions with the blind box walls trigger penalties, so precise control is essential.

+### Code Organization
+The repository is structured as follows:

+- Line following test code
+- Wall following test code
+- Fully structured code

 ## Repository Structure